 Grand Total: $

-Honestly I LOVE having such a low monthly nut.
-I am much more prone to pay for something upfront vs feeling like the payments are looming over me.
+Honestly, I LOVE having such a low monthly nut.
+I am much more prone to pay for something upfront vs. feeling like the payments are looming over me.
 Our Monthly Nut Ratio is the main reason we have been able to take a year off.
 Our low monthly commitment gives us a lot of choice and freedom.

-The income from just one of our rentals, covers almost 100% of our monthly nut.
+The income from just one of our rentals covers almost 100% of our monthly nut.

-There is synergy when you add passive income, investment income and low fixed expenses.
+There is synergy when you add passive income, investment income, and low fixed expenses.
 If you want more flexibility in your financial life, that is the magic formula.
-It’s not a life a deprivation.
+It’s not a life of deprivation.
 In fact, it’s the opposite.
 You have a much bigger percent of your income that can be used toward adventure, hobbies, or early retirement funding.
 Finally, your bills don’t eat all your income.

-What might be different with out a house payment, car loans, or debt payments?
+What might be different without a house payment, car loans, or debt payments?
 If your passive income could cover all your hard expenses, do you think you would feel like you have more financial freedom?
 Or would you be more likely to run out and take on more payments if you had too much cash lying around each month?
 (Don’t laugh, you know people totally do that!)